 - A necessary condition for a global ideal pdf to be the optimal one is stated in Proposition 4.2.2.
 The condition is given by the equation (4.11), which is analytically intractable, except for a few special cases. - Proposition 4.2.3 states that the equation (4.11) is, under an additional assumption, also a sufficient condition for a global ideal pdf to be the optimal one. - An approximate solution of the optimization task defining the global ideal pdf can be reached using an iterative algorithm based on repetitive applications of the operator (4.9).
 Its convergence is, under a relatively mild assumption, guaranteed by Proposition 4.3.1. - The iterative algorithm cannot be directly implemented for continuous quantities because of the intractable form of the pdfs approximating the global ideal pdf.
 To overcome this difficulty, a generalized EM algorithm is introduced in Section 4.3.2.
-The generalized EM algorithm can be used for an approximation of a given pdf by a probabilistic mixture.
+The generalized EM algorithm can be used for approximation of a given pdf by a probabilistic mixture.
 Its monotone convergence is guaranteed by Proposition 4.3.3.
 Combining the two algorithms we get Algorithm 4.3.1 and its optimized version Algorithm 4.3.2, which allow to find an approximate global ideal pdf in the form of a finite Gaussian mixture.

-In Chapter 5 we present a method which allows a Bayesian decision maker to exploit a knowledge represented by a joint pdf of data.
+In Chapter 5, we present a method which allows a Bayesian decision maker to exploit a knowledge represented by a joint pdf of data.
 In multiple participant decision making this method can be used as an approximate, but practically feasible, means for knowledge sharing between participants.
 The core of the proposed method is the relation (5.4).
-Its practical feasibility stems from the fact that the for a parametric model from the exponential family and a conjugate prior pdf the updated prior pdf remains in a conjugate form, see Section 5.3.
+Its practical feasibility stems from the fact that for a parametric model from an exponential family and a conjugate prior pdf the updated prior pdf remains in a conjugate form; see Section 5.3.
 The method can be also used with parametric models in a form of a finite mixture.
-In this case the updated prior pdf can be evaluated using a modified quasi-Bayes algorithm, see Section 5.4.
-Knowledge sharing between participants based on communicating a predictive pdf and application of the relation (5.4) is discussed in Section 5.6.
-It is also illustrated that under some assumptions on the parametric models of the communicating participants the proposed method is able to provide accurate knowledge sharing.
+In this case the updated prior pdf can be evaluated using a modified quasi-Bayes algorithm; see Section 5.4.
+Knowledge sharing between participants based on communication of a predictive pdf and application of the relation (5.4) is discussed in Section 5.6.
+It is also illustrated that, under some assumptions on the parametric models of the communicating participants, the proposed method is able to provide accurate knowledge sharing.
 However, in a general case the transferred knowledge can partially depend on the participants' parametric models.
-The limitation of the proposed method is that the participant providing its knowledge to a neighbour is required to specify a joint pdf of data in common with the neighbour, which can be often done only approximately.
+The applicability of the proposed method is limited by the requirement to specify the shared knowledge as a joint pdf of data in common of the neighbours, which can be often done only approximately.
+This property is just a consequence of the fact that the participants cannot provide enough information for the global task to be constructed as a Bayesian one; see Section 3.5.2.